 Cleanliness and maintenance

-Equally, you should lay out any presumptions you have regarding maintenance issues, such as how guests should contact you and emergency numbers if necessary.
+Equally, you should offer guidance regarding maintenance issues, such as how guests should contact you and emergency numbers if necessary.

 Host access to the property

-This seems like a strange one, but in the rare case of maintenance issues or emergencies, you’ll need to provide a clause in your short-term rental agreement that mentions you might require access to the property during a guest’s stay.
-Be sure to state the notice you will give guests before entering (e.g., two hours or 24 hours).
-This is to avoid any disputes or formal complaints if you need to enter your property.
+This seems like a strange one, but in the rare case of maintenance issues or emergencies, you might need to access your vacation rental property while guests are in it.
+To ensure this is clear beforehand, it’s helpful to provide a clause in your short-term rental agreement that mentions you might require access to the property during a guest’s stay.
+State the notice you will give guests before entering (e.g., two hours, 24 hours, etc.).

 Rental-specific requirements

-Every property is different – and your vacation rental agreement should reflect that.
-You know your property and its area best, so you’ll need to ensure you include anything specific to your property that won’t already feature in a downloadable template.
-Whether that’s regarding your local climate (e.g., monsoon season, blizzards) or your property (not child-friendly, suitable for wheelchair users).
+Every property is different, and your short-term rental agreement should reflect that.
+You know your property and its area best, so include anything specific to your property that isn’t already featured in a downloadable template, whether that’s helpful information regarding your local climate (e.g., monsoon season, blizzards) or your property (not child-friendly, suitable for wheelchair users).

 What our vacation rental agreement template covers

-As well as a one-page booking confirmation, providing at-a-glance information about the guest, their stay, and any money paid or still owed, in this downloadable template, you will find space to include:
+In this downloadable template, you’ll find a one-page booking confirmation, providing at-a-glance information about the guest, their stay, and any money paid or still owed.
+The document is pre-designed with the 20+ other things to include in your short-term rental agreement mentioned in this guide, including:

-Depending on the type of rental you have, it is highly likely you will need to add in other clauses that are specific to your individual property.
-This could include anything from weather-related particulars to the features of your vacation rental or even local laws and regulations.
+Depending on the type of rental you have, it’s highly likely you’ll need to add other clauses that are specific to your individual property.
+This could include anything from weather-related clauses to the unique features of your vacation rental or even local laws and regulations.

 Formatting options for your vacation rental contract